darenm/SpectrumNextTutorials/DeZog Setup Tutorial.md

     "command": "${workspaceRoot}\\project\\bin\\sjasmplus ${file} --zxnext=cspect --msg=all --fullpath --lst",
     ```

-    > **Note**: I use the **Z80 Macro-Assembler** extension which provides syntax highlighting and problem matchers for sjasmplus and other assemblers - the `--fullpath` switch causes any compilation errors to include the full path to the source file, enabling the vscode problem list to show the errors and navigate directly to the file/line when clicked.
+    ~~**Note**: I use the **Z80 Macro-Assembler** extension which provides syntax highlighting and problem matchers for sjasmplus and other assemblers - the `--fullpath` switch causes any compilation errors to include the full path to the source file, enabling the vscode problem list to show the errors and navigate directly to the file/line when clicked.~~

+    > **Note**: I have switched to use the **ASM Code Lens** extension and have added an explicit problem matcher to the **Compile Assembly** task below.

 1. The output of the compilation (I use the **nex** format) must be copied to the SD Card Image: